pedromassango/flutter_famguard/README.md

 [ ] Include/remove family members
 [ ] Send alert to family members when the panic button is clicked [ ] More...

+## Contributing

+if you want to contribute with code please fork the project then revise the current code, then make your changes then make the pull request.

 ## Getting Started